Air-Met Scientific & The Steps We Are Taking During COVID-19

 New Cub Software and Firmware Released

 New software and firmware has been released for the Cub personal PID detector, featuring several upgrades.
-Learn more here.Add to Calendar
+You can learn more here.Add to Calendar

 Support Ending for DS2 Docking Stations

 Industrial Scientific will cease support for the DS2 Docking Station come 31 October 2019.
-Existing customeres are encouraged to upgrade to the Industrial Scientific DSX Docking Station.
+Existing customers are encouraged to upgrade to the Industrial Scientific DSX Docking Station.
+Find out more here!Add to Calendar

 New Sensor for the Ventis Pro5

-Industrial Scientific have released a Chlorine sensor for the Ventis Pro5 Multi-Gas Monitor.
+Industrial Scientific have released a Chlorine sensor for the Ventis Pro5 Multi-Gas Monitor, which will be a great asset to any industry in which chlorine presents a hazard.Add to Calendar

 Download Your EPA Water Policy Documents